Senior leaders in local government

 Who should join

-Group leaders or senior leaders with a large span of control, who manage multiple functions or business units.
+Group leaders or executive leaders with a large span of control, managing multiple functions or business units.
+Most participants will be Tier 2 - reporting directly to the CE.

 What it covers